itb-ie/contest_embedded/readme.md

 4. In the file generate.c there is a function called generate that returns a binary search tree.<br>
 Call this function with *SUM_PRIME*.<br>
 Iterate over the left hand side of this tree that was generated and print the elements in descending order. <br>
-Choose the third element value in this list.
+Choose the sixth element value in this list.
 Let this be *RESULT*
 5. *RESULT* % 22 is the index in the meme list (starting from 0 top left, going left to right first and then line by line)